cerner/terra-framework/packages/terra-application/docs/README.md

 - `<ActiveBreakpointProvider />` (from `terra-breakpoints`)
   - The `ActiveBreakpointProvider` component exposes its children to the currently breakpoint value attributed to the current viewport size.
 See the `Breakpoints` section below for more information.

-Applications should render `ApplicationBase` at or near the root of their component tree.
-Conversely, libraries should develop their components with the assumption that those components will be rendered within a`ApplicationBase` component by an application.
-Libraries should not (outside of tests) render an `ApplicationBase` component.
+Applications should render `ApplicationBase` at the root of their component tree and around all application contents.
+Conversely, libraries should not (outside of tests) render an `ApplicationBase` component.
+Libraries should instead develop their components with the assumption that those components will be rendered within a`ApplicationBase` component by an application.

 Only a single `ApplicationBase` component should be rendered within a given application.
-All Terra components should be rendered within `ApplicationBase` component to ensure they have access to necessary platform features.
+All Terra components should be rendered within a`ApplicationBase` component to ensure they have access to necessary platform features.

 ```jsx
 import React, { useContext } from 'react';